KyleLJohnson/Take-Home-Engineering-Challenge/README.md

 New York City transportation data is located <a href='https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page'>here</a>.
 A copy of the <a href='https://cseboulderinterview.blob.core.windows.net/triprecord/tripdata.zip'>Jan 2018 data</a> as well is located here.

 <h1>Instructions:</h1>
 <ol>
   <li>Clone the repo</li>
   <li>Download data files and extract them into the application folder</li>
   <li>Run the application</li>
  </ol>

+  <h1>Thinking Out Loud</h1>

+  <h2>Rationale Behind Technical Choice</h2>
+  When I first saw the large data files I immediately thought of Python.
+Due to the time constraint with Python along with a few modules, I could get something working quickly.

+  <h2>Trade-Offs</h2>
+  I knew using Python that the application wouldn't be scalable and the most performant.
+I just wanted to get a proof of concept working in the time constraint.

+  <h2>If I Had More Time</h2>
+  I would definitely look into making this more scalable and efficient.
+There has to be a way this can run in Azure.
+I only made it work with Jan 2018 data.
+What about other months?
+Create web apis to get the data
+  I was not able to make the data filterable by datatime.
+I would make that work.

+  So better UI, scalable and fast data analysis.
+I think the answer to all my wants exist somewhere in Azure, I just needed more time.